Respect and Consideration for Human Rights

 ITOCHU supports the United Nations Convention on the Rights of the Child and Children's Rights and Business Principles.
 We respect the four pillars of the United Nations Convention on the Rights of the Child - a child's right to life, development, protection and participation.

-ITOCHU has adopted the development of the future generation as one part of our Basic Activity Guidelines on Social Contribution.
+ITOCHU has adopted the development of the future generation as one of the ITOCHU Group Basic Activity Guidelines on Social Contribution.
 We perform activities to support the healthy development of the young people who will be responsible for the future generation.

 Related activities can be found here.